The research we support

 Would you like to help Cancer Council NSW’s research?

-Cancer survivors and carers also help us decide which research we should fund.
+Cancer survivors and carers can help us decide which research we should fund.
 This is done through a panel of survivors and carers.

 We also offer free training to help survivors and carers to work together with researchers to provide the community perspective on their work.
 The training is being run in September, 2014.